How Much Does a Suspended Ceiling Cost to Install?

 Keeping this in mind, you can purchase DIY kits for the project, which cost around £400 - £420 per 600mm² tile covering 10m².

-Furthermore, if the ceiling is not properly installed, it may collapse, causing damage to the components beneath.
+If suspended ceilings are not properly installed, it may collapse, causing damage to the components beneath.

 For labour costs, it will cost you between £15 and £25 per m² in areas ranging from 50 to 250m².
 If the area is between 1000 and 5000m², installation could cost as little as £11-£14/m².
 Or it will cost £150 - £200 for a day’s work, therefore depending on how long it takes to complete the job will affect the labour costs.